MeteoModels.jl

 MeteoModels.loopMethod

-Given a filter f and a list of observations obs, iteratively runs the forecast-analyse paradigm typical of a Kalman filter, producing a list of posterior distributions of the state variable.
+Given a filter f and a list of observations obs, iteratively runs the forecast-analyse paradigm typical of a Kalman filter, producing a list of posterior distributions for the state variable.
 In practice, one iteration of the loop consists of one call to forecast!, followed by one to analyse!.
 The posterior resulting from each analysis is then fed as the prior distribution to the next forecast step.

 source